20 Quirky Roadside Attractions Across Canada

 Where you’ll find it: Mile 635, Alaska Highway, Watson Lake, Yukon Territory

-If you’re cruising along the Alaska Highway, it’s worth making a pitstop at one of its quirkiest roadside attractions.
+If you’re cruising along the Alaska Highway, it’s worth making a pit stop at one of the quirkiest roadside attractions in Canada.
 Back in 1942, a homesick GI from Danville, Illinois, put up the first sign at Watson Lake to show just how far he was from home (2,835 miles, to be exact).
 Today, his sign is joined by more than 80,000 others in what’s become known as the “Signpost Forest.”

 The Sourtoe Cocktail